 On the atrium-level, entertainment abounds.
 Enjoy the prop comedian Carrot Top and "Fantasy," a sexy adult show featuring powerhouse vocals from Lorena Peril along with a bevy of gorgeous topless dancers.
 And the ladies of "Fantasy" aren't the only bodies drawing crowds at the Luxor.
 "Bodies...The Exhibition" features 21 whole-body specimens in various poses, preserved using a method known as polymer preservation.

-Cirque du Soleil has also brought its own brand of magic to the Luxor in conjunction with "Mindfreak" magician Criss Angel.
+Luxor has also brought its own brand of magic to the resort with "Mindfreak" magician Criss Angel.
 In "Criss Angel MINDFREAK LIVE!," you'll be mesmerized by a surreal world where it's often difficult to tell what's real from what's imaginary.

 Indoor walkways make it easy to visit the Luxor's surrounding hotels, leading south through The Shoppes at Mandalay Place to the Mandalay Bay and north to the Excalibur.
 A free tram also links the three properties.